isayani/cocktail-music-generator/README.md

 ## Concept

 AS A user
-I WANT to a recommendation for a cocktail and curated music video SO THAT I can find new, exciting mixed drinks and music without requiring research
+I WANT a recommendation for a cocktail and curated music video SO THAT I can find new, exciting mixed drinks and music without requiring research.

 ## User experience